 Application Process for the EPC

-Ensure you have a Cyprus real estate license, the needed certifications in Cyprus, and three years of EU professional experience.
-These steps are essential for a flourishing real estate career in Cyprus and the broader EU.
+Before you apply, make sure you hold a valid Cyprus real estate license, have the required certifications in Cyprus, and can show at least three years of EU professional experience.
+Get those foundations right, and the EPC becomes a natural next step toward a real estate career that spans the entire EU.

 European Professional Card EPC